What Does Idle Time Mean?

 What Are the Causes of Idle Time?

 An asset may be unproductive for several reasons, even though it’s technically available for use.
-Basically, anything that disrupts normal business processes and employee productivity will cause idle time.
 Causes of delays can be both within and beyond management control.
-Common causes of idle time include:
+Common causes include:

 - Administrative Failures: Poor planning and decision-making can result in unproductive time on the clock.
 For example, a warehouse might hire new employees because they anticipate high demand for a new product.
 However, if its initial sales projections fall short, the warehouse will inevitably experience over time due to more workers than needed on the schedule.

 - Production Line Issues: Organizations also experience idle time when they encounter production-related issues.
-Manufacturing facilities often experience idle time when employees wait for the arrival of a shipment of raw materials.
+Manufacturing facilities experience it when employees wait for the arrival of a shipment of raw materials.
 The longer it takes for the necessary materials to arrive, the more idle time the company experiences.
 Additionally, power failures, outages, and delayed production instructions can take machines offline and leave workers idle.

 - Poor Onboarding Processes: Inefficient employee onboarding is an often overlooked contributor to idle time.
 For example, disorganized onboarding processes can negatively impact productivity while new hires familiarize themselves with company SOPs.